readysetmark/WealthPulse/Readme.md

 Prices
 - [x] Identify commodities in ledger file
 	- [x] Commodity, date of first use, date when balance becomes 0
-- [ ] Fetch prices from internet, cache and store
+- [x] Fetch prices from internet, cache and store
-	- [x] Need prices from first date commodity appears in ledger file until 0 balance
+	- [x] Fetch prices from first date commodity appears in ledger file until 0 balance reached
 	- [x] Store prices in a local cache (and in memory while app is running)
-	- [ ] Calculate prices from ledger information if prices cannot be fetched
-	- [ ] Move into main wealthpulse app

 Journal Parsing
 - [ ] Detect investment transactions and merge transaction lines (while continuing to use ledger file format)